jceminer/cn_gpu_miner/README.md

 * Minimum system is Windows 8.1 x64, **Windows 7 is not supported**.
 * No 32-bits version yet
 * No Linux version (possible but unlikely)
-* No support of Intel/nVidia GPU yet
+* No support of nVidia GPU yet
 * APU (even AMD ones) were reported to cause problems

 ## Speed